 On behalf of the whole chaplaincy team at Newman House I would like to give a very warm welcome to everyone involved in the life of the chaplaincy.
 We hope that this will be a year of blessing for you as you take up or continue your studies.

-It’s 50 years since the chaplaincy moved from Soho Square to Gower Street, and we are marking the anniversary in several ways.
+It’s over 50 years since the chaplaincy moved from Soho Square to Gower Street, and last year (2016-17) we marked the anniversary in several ways.
 First, through a series of public lectures covering subjects where faith and life intersect and which we hope to promote as widely as possible.
 Second, through our Golden Jubilee weekend, Friday 26th – Sunday 28th May 2017.
 Please see the tabs above for further details

 Newman House is a home for all Catholics who belong to the Universities and other Higher Education Institutions in the Diocese of Westminster, and for all those who are seeking to grow closer to Christ and his Church.
 It is a place where faith is deepened and friendships are formed, so that we can witness to our faith through lives of love, joy, generosity, service and a commitment to evangelisation.

 The beginning of an academic year is always a time of expectation and excitement, both for those who are starting out and for those coming back to continue their time.
 It can also be a time or uncertainty and anxiety.
 Please be assured of God’s love for you, and of our desire to support you and walk with you.